Akkiesoft/how-to-make-mikutter-work-again/README.md

-# How to work mikutter again
+# How to make mikutter work again

 IT IS "NOT" OFFICIAL DOCUMENT OF MIKUTTER PROJECT OR TWITTER.
 DO NOT CONTACT TO @TOSHI_A AND TWITTER INC.